 March 22: Thursday, 1:30 – 3:30 pm Tour of a National Wildlife Federation certified Backyard Habitat and native plant habitat recognized by the North Carolina Native Plant Society.
 Homeowner Dale Batchelor will share some basic conservation principles that she and her husband John Thomas use.
 They emphasize native plants and conservation principles including avoiding pesticides, reducing lawn, removing invasive plants, and composting with the goal of easy maintenance and attracting insects, birds, and other wildlife.
 5508 Swiftbrook Circle, Raleigh.

 March 27: Tuesday, 1 – 3 pm - Visit to Rock Cliff Farm, the retirement home of B.W.
 Wells.
 This 83-acre property located on Falls Lake is on the National Register of Historic Places.
 It consists of natural meadows, successional and mature forests, six miles of trails and of course, varied flora and fauna as well as interesting geology.
-Bent Rd (no exact house number), Wake Forest.
+1630 Bent Rd., Wake Forest.

 May 16: Wednesday, 2 – 4 pm - Annual plant exchange and tea.
 Please bring a plant (or several) to exchange with others.
 A variety of teas, coffee, and some great desserts will be served.
 This is mostly a social event so it is an excellent time to meet other RGC members and learn about some interesting plants from others.
 Room 105, Ruby McSwain Center, JC Raulston Arboretum.